sunga12/Smartspendr/README.md

 # 📖 SmartSpendr <a name="about-project"></a>

   **SmartSpendr** is a web application crafted with Ruby on Rails and powered by PostgreSQL.
 This App is designed to help you spend smarter, and budget better!
 It helps you to track you expenditures across the different categories they fall into, to help you see where all you money is "disappearing" to!
-Check it Out

 ## 🛠 Built With <a name="built-with"></a>